 The author was unable to create a sensible consensus using parsimony methods.
 Inspection of a single tree generated from parsimony methods shows weak clustering based on country of origin, with repeated motifs.
 The tree is rooted to the recipe “Lamb Tagine” from Africa.
 European countries tend to cluster together with Germanic foods proceeding French foods proceeding English foods in terms of the deepest most recent common ancestor (MRCA).
 While it would be incorrect to say Germanic foods are ancestral to British foods as both the recipes are leafs still in existence today, it does emphasize how closely these three countries share culinary traditions.
 South-east Asian countries tended to cluster together in terms of recipes.
 India and Pakistan closely clustered, and oddly Mexico and African recipes tended to cluster into these groups.
 Italy formed its own distinct cluster on the parsimony tree.

 The repeated motifs on the tree appear to be caused by clustering by recipe type.
 The German-French-British motif appears in a region of the tree dominated by desserts/pastries, then again in a soup dominant part of the tree.
 There was also a pasta dominant, a stew dominant, and a BBQ dominant section of the tree as well.
-The parsimony methods likely caused this due to a different set of ingredients being needed bake rather than broil.
+The parsimony methods likely caused this due to a different set of ingredients being needed to bake rather than to broil.